I'm an Attorney

 Using supported decision-making

 Supported decision-making is when one person gives another person the support they need to participate in a decision.
 An adult’s capacity to make a decision can depend on support given to them.
-You should attempt to include an adult in decisions that affect them before making a substitute decision.
-Page 12 of the Capacity Assessment Guidelines (QLD Government) outlines this and gives a case example of supported decision making in practice.
-ADACAS Advocacy has a great tip sheet for people supporting others with a decision.
+You should attempt to include an adult in decisions that affect them before making a substitute decision (making a decision on behalf of the person you are acting for).
+Page 12 of the Capacity Assessment Guidelines (QLD Government) outlines this and gives a case example of using supported decision making in practice.
+ADA Law and QAI have also co-produced an excellent guide for using supported decision making.

 (Queensland Government)